JSaprah/Smart-Tech-Repair/README.md

 Make the scope of the project smaller by:
 1. Building the application for the device type phones only.
 Initially, I wanted to go with the categories laptops, tablets and phones.
 Looking at the time constraints I decided to focus on the functionality rather than different types of devices.
-2. For the brands, I chose to go with the two biggest ones Apple and Samsung.
+2. For the brands, I chose to go with the two biggest ones Apple and Samsung (In Samsung specifically for the s-series).
 As these are the ones with the highest number of requests.
 3. Dropping the invoice functionality.
 Adding this to the future enhancements.
 For now I want to focus only on the booking system with the CRUD functionality.

 Other considerations

 Different services take different amount of times.
 However, for this project, I will consider each service to have a duration of one hour.

-## User stories

-Customer
-As a customer I want so that

-Technician

-## Features

-As a customer

-1. Select device
+### sprint 1

+Initialy, I was planning to use a Bootstrap template and edit the template to make my own.
+However, to learn more about Bootstrap and make this a fully custom project, I decided to start from blank and bring my ideas to the front.
+When I started with this I saw myself using css.
+Later in the process I discovered that Bootstrap has more to offer and I can actually make use of that.
+I learnt the margins and paddings in Bootstrap.
+Also, copied the grid at places(in the homepage and the book repair page) from the Bootstrap library.
+This was very easy to use as it gave me the flexibility through all screen sizes.

+### sprint 2
+This was the the more complicated part of the project as working in Django requires placing a piece of code in multiple places.
+In this part I discovered that my model was not always correctly setup or that I was missing a small detail in one of the files.
+Django does provide good feedback in the browser which helped me solving issues.

+The biggest issue I faced here was with creating the form and submitting information

+### sprint 3

+Issues faced

+1. Changed the model removed devices caused issues in the database.
+I removed the migration file and added it again
-2. Select the issue
+2. I was having issues with the routing
-3. Send repair request

-As a technician

-1. Create an overview of all bookings
-  - Information visible in the overview: customer name, contact, booking date, IMEI number, device
-  - Sort by new to old
-  - Search booking based on customer name, contact, booking date, IMEI number, device
-2. Update status
-  - See more details button
-  - Create option to change the status: "Not received yet", "In progress", "Completed", "More information required".
-3. Send invoice on button click
-  - Create invoice template
-  - Build email functionality